-The Social and Behavioral Sciences program at ASU’s West campus immerses students in the psychological and social principles that influence behavior in a variety of social structures, such as community, culture, and family.
-Students in this program are trained to succeed in careers focused on social advocacy.
+The Social and Behavioral Sciences degree at ASU’s West campus immerses students in the psychological and social principles that influence behavior in a variety of social structures, such as community, culture, family.
+Students are trained to succeed in careers focused on social advocacy.

 The curriculum of the BA in social and behavioral sciences provides an understanding of assumptions underlying the social and behavioral sciences; develops students' research skills for analysis of complex social issues; offers a flexible program tailored to the career goals of the individual student; and offers individual and group experiences in working with faculty on concrete intellectual and policy issues.

 The core courses provide students with a background suitable to helping them better understand psychological and social principles related to the behavior of individuals across multiple social contexts and institutions (e.g., family, community, society and culture).